gschmutz/kafka-workshop/04-producing-consuming-kafka-with-java/README.md

 ### Using the Id field as the key

-If we specify an id <> 0 when runnning the producer, the id is used as the key
+If we specify an id <> 0 when running the producer, the id is used as the key

 ```java
     private static void runProducer(int sendMessageCount, int waitMsInBetween, long id) throws Exception {